hardyoyo/code4lib19-serverspec-workshop/PITCHME.md

 * No matter what happens to the tools or your team, tests will persist as documentation of your intentions and proof that the service is configured as you expected

 Note:
+Why write tests?
+How can that possibly help in this situation?
+And why use ServerSpec?
-ServerSpec is one tool for for testing infrastructure, it's not the only option, but it's common enough that if you're looking to write an infrastructure test you should consider using it.
+Well, honestly, ServerSpec is just one tool for for testing infrastructure, it's not the only option, but it's common enough that if you're looking to write an infrastructure test you should consider using it.
+As to why, tests are documentation.
+And let's be honest, your team may not survive the next re-org.
+Tools come and go.
+But if you write tests in ServerSpec, your tests will remain accessible to anyone reading the code.
+I'll show you what I mean in a bit.
+But first...

 What is Serverspec?